Double Tube with Freestanding Zigzag

 Not on View

-Freestanding zigzag coil applied to upper body from left to right, with eleven segments between upper body and rim.
-On body, nine revolutions of thread applied below zigzag and trailed on from left to right, first upward to base of zigzag then continuing down to ca. 2.0 cm above base.
-Thread decoration applied after body was pinched.
+The rim is folded outward, upward, and inward.
+A freestanding zigzag coil was applied to the upper body from left to right, with eleven segments between the upper body and the rim.
+Below the zigzag, nine revolutions of thread were trailed on from left to right, first upward to the base of the zigzag, then continuing down to about 2.0 cm above the base.
+The thread decoration was added after the body was pinched.
+The narrow, flattened base helps the vessel stand securely.

 Membership